zwgnr/zwagnr/README.md

 <!-- INTRO -->
 ### Hi! 👋

-I'm Zach, a self-taught developer with a passion for building and a desire to never stop learning.
+I'm Zach, a self-taught developer with a passion for building.

 ---